Tony Craig

-Tony Andrew Craig (born 20 April 1985) is an English professional footballer who plays as a central defender for club Dorking Wanderers.
+Tony Andrew Craig (born 20 April 1985) is an English former professional footballer who played as a central defender.
+He is currently a first-team coach of club Tonbridge Angels.

 Craig began his career at Millwall and made over 320 appearances across four spells with the club.
-Craig also played League football for Brentford, Bristol Rovers, Crystal Palace, Wycombe Wanderers and Leyton Orient.
-He dropped into non-League football to join Dorking Wanderers in 2023.
+In a League career lasting 20 years, Craig also played for Brentford, Bristol Rovers, Crystal Palace, Wycombe Wanderers and Leyton Orient.
+He dropped into non-League football to join Dorking Wanderers in 2023, for whom he played until his retirement as a player at the end of the 2025–26 season.
+Craig made more than 800 appearances during his playing career.